capac/scikit-learn-exercises/README.md

  *  `batch-gradient-descent.ipynb`: Implement Batch Gradient Descent with early stopping for Softmax Regression (without using Scikit-Learn).
 Notebook is `batch-gradient-descent.ipynb`.

- * `svm-regressor`: implements an SVM rgressor on the California housing dats set.
+ * `svm-regressor`: Implements an SVM regressor on the California housing dats set.